Additions to the csproj format for .NET Core

 <TargetFrameworks> property of your project file.

-NetStandard.Library metapackages are now implicitly referenced, the following are our recommended best practices:
+NETStandard.Library metapackages are implicitly referenced, the following are our recommended best practices:

-- Never have an explicit reference to the
+- When targeting .NET Core or .NET Standard, never have an explicit reference to the

-- If you need a specific version of the runtime, you should use the
+- If you need a specific version of the runtime when targeting .NET Core, you should use the

 <RuntimeFrameworkVersion>property in your project (for example,